-Court services involve close collaboration between the criminal justice and mental health and substance abuse treatment systems — systems that truly want everyone to succeed.
-Programs involve intensive treatment and community supervision.
+Our Court Services programs involve close collaboration between criminal justice, mental health, and substance abuse treatment systems — all of who truly want everyone to succeed.
+The goal is to divert individuals from the jail system and into treatment.
+Programs involve identifying and addressing the unique needs of the offender and require intensive treatment and community supervision.
 People who participate are held accountable for their behavior in an immediate, practical and supportive way.

-Mental Health Court – An individualized, intensive treatment program for consumers with serious mental illnesses with qualifying offenses, both misdemeanors and felonies.
+Mental Health Court is an individualized, intensive treatment program for consumers with serious mental illnesses with qualifying offenses, both misdemeanors and felonies.
 It lasts approximately 6-18 months, depending on the individuals’ needs.

 Click here for our Mental Health Court Handbook

-Drug Court – An intensive substance abuse program for consumers with non-violent criminal drug charges.
+Drug Court is an intensive substance abuse program for consumers with non-violent criminal drug charges.
 It lasts approximately 18 months and involves supervision by DOC Probation and intensive treatment.
 Treatment expectations include therapy (at least 4 times a week), involvement in 12 step recovery programs, weekly drug screens, and weekly court appearances.

 Click here for our Drug Court Handbook

-Reentry Case Management Services – An intensive case management model which supports successful community reentry for individuals with mental health diagnosis or co-occurring disorders.
+Re-entry Case Management Services is an intensive case management model which supports successful community re-entry for individuals with mental health diagnosis or co-occurring disorders.
 A skilled case manager provides assistance and linkages to housing, benefits, transportation, and treatment services.

 “This program is exactly what I need to help me find the tools to improve the quality of my life, mental health and relationships.”